Sunlight Ski Area

 Sunlight Mountain Resort and Ski Area is a ski area in Colorado, located in Garfield County in the White River National Forest, south of nearby Glenwood Springs.

-About
+Description

 The ski area caters to local skiers and large groups.
 The area has three chairlifts and a vertical drop exceeding 2010 ft.
 Operations began in December 1966 with one chairlift and a second was added in 1973.

 Terrain

-The resort has surprising variety of terrain for its size, encompassing easy beginner runs, cruiser runs, as well as a section of steep chutes.
+The resort has variety of terrain encompassing easy beginner runs, cruiser runs, as well as a section of steep chutes.
 The area covers a northeast-facing below-tree line basin that funnels all runs toward a single base area.
 Sunlight's summit offers views of Mount Sopris and the Elk Mountains.